iZettle/sdk-ios/README.md

 When triggered, it will display a screen over the host application where all interaction takes place.
 It is designed to be easy to implement and use.

+Card payments with Zettle are currently supported in the following markets:

+-   United States
+-   United Kingdom
+-   Sweden
+-   Brazil
+-   Norway
+-   Denmark
+-   Finland
+-   Germany
+-   Mexico
+-   Netherlands
+-   France
+-   Spain
+-   Italy

+You can integrate your Point of Sales (POS) with the Zettle SDK only for the supported markets, no matter where you are located.

+> **Note:** To test your integration with the Zettle SDK, you need to be located in one of the supported markets to be able to order a card reader.

 ## Main features

 - Take card payments with a Zettle card reader.